 The Janssen Agreement includes milestone payments that are triggered by the achievement of predefined milestones.
 These milestone payments represent variable consideration that are not initially recognized within the transaction price.
-Revenue from milestones will be recognized at the time the specified milestone events have been achieved.
+Revenue from milestones will be recognized at the time the specified milestone events have been achieved, rather than recorded over time like the upfront payment.